MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 3.2.33 Sort & Filter

-Calendar items can be sorted or filters based on details about the calendar event.
+Calendar items can be sorted or filtered based on details about the calendar event.

 #### 3.2.33.1 Filter by class